 - Ad hoc interpretation at social events and presentations.

 - Can interpret and translate between Danish or English and another language

-- Is either an LGBT+ person or have an understanding of LGBT+ groups and individuals
+- Is either an LGBT+ person or have an understanding of topics related to LGBT+

-- Can help with interpretation and/or translation about 2 times a month
+- Can help with interpretation and/or translation about twice a month

 We can’t do it without your help.
 Each contribution makes a difference.
 Support LGBT Asylum with a monthly donation.